kael27w/CRM/Dashboard_Updates.md

 Connect this form's submission to the API endpoint responsible for creating new tasks.

 After successful creation, close the form/modal.
 Consider refreshing the component's data to potentially show the newly added task immediately.

+## Implemented Updates - Task Component Enhancement

+All task-related issues have been successfully addressed with the following implementations:

+1. **Task Data Persistence**
+   - Added localStorage implementation in the useTasks hook to maintain task state between page refreshes and navigation
+   - This simulates database persistence until a real backend is implemented
+   - Task completion state is now preserved across the entire application

+2. **Fixed "View all tasks" Navigation**
+   - Updated link from "/activities/tasks" to "/activities?tab=task"
+   - Added URL query parameter support to automatically select the correct tab
+   - All navigation paths throughout the application now correctly link to the Tasks tab

+3. **Task Completion Functionality**
+   - Implemented checkbox functionality across all task components
+   - Tasks are visually marked as completed with a strikethrough effect
+   - Completed tasks disappear on page reload to maintain a clean task list

+4. **Task Creation From Dashboard**
+   - Added "Add Task" button functionality on the dashboard
+   - Implemented a modal dialog for creating new tasks
+   - New tasks are immediately displayed in all relevant components
+   - Created a centralized task management system through the useTasks hook

+5. **Consistent Task UI Across Application**
+   - Standardized the task display format in both Dashboard and Activities pages
+   - Ensured checkboxes behave consistently across the application
+   - Applied proper styling to task items (dates, descriptions, status indicators)

+6. **Dashboard Integration**
+   - Updated Dashboard to use real task data from the useTasks hook instead of dummy data
+   - Removed duplicate UI elements (like redundant "Add Task" buttons)
+   - Fixed inconsistent variable names and component props